MiczFlor/RPi-Jukebox-RFID/docs/WLAN-ACCESS-POINT.md

 ```
 sudo systemctl status hostapd
 ```
-This concludes what we need to connect to the jukebox directly via wifi.
+This concludes what we need to connect to the jukebox directly via WiFi.

 If you plan to connect the `eth0` via a cable with the Internet, you need to learn about firewall configurations.
 Google how to do this (I hope to replace this last paragraph with a nicer explanation and a link later, when I find the time.
 Apologies.)